MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The client proceeds with connection establishment using the resolved list of endpoints.
 Clients SHOULD try higher-priority alternatives first, with fallback to lower-priority alternatives.
-Clients issue AAAA and/or A queries for the selected TargetName, and MAY choose between them using an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.
+Clients resolve AAAA and/or A records for the selected TargetName, and MAY choose between them using an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.

 If the client is SVCB-optional, and connecting using this list of endpoints has